piegope/doc/docs/en/rdm/windows/commands/administration/system-vault/images.md

 ---
 eleventyComputed:
   title: Images
-  description: Remote Desktop Manager's global image management uses a dynamic form to easily create virtual folders and subfolders for image storage.
+  description: "{{ en.RDM }}'s global image management uses a dynamic form to easily create virtual folders and subfolders for image storage."
 ---
 {{ en.RDM }}'s global image management uses a dynamic form to easily create virtual folders and subfolders for image storage.

 The following file types are currently supported for global and custom images: